George Russell (racing driver): Driving style

+Russell's racing has been described as "analytical" and "situational," and he adapts his driving to track and car conditions.
+After Mercedes announced Russell's promotion to the senior team from Williams, Williams's Dave Robson highlighted his driver's adaptability.
 In his junior and early career, Russell's smooth driving style was compared to that of Jenson Button.
-However, Robson (who worked with both Russell and Button at Williams and McLaren, respectively) suggested that Russell sought to strike a balance between Button and Lewis Hamilton.
-Since joining Mercedes, Russell adapted his driving to take more aggressive and direct V-shaped approaches into corners, drawing comparisons to Mika Häkkinen, although Jolyon Palmer argued that compared to Russell, Hamilton's V-shapes are more distinct.
-Palmer also noted that Russell takes particularly wide exits out of corners to generate as much speed as possible, and said that Russell's precise car control allows him to survive risky turns.
+However, Robson suggested that Russell sought to strike a balance between Button and Lewis Hamilton.
+Since joining Mercedes, Russell adapted his driving to take more aggressive and direct V-shaped approaches into corners, drawing comparisons to Mika Häkkinen.
+Even so, compared to his former teammate Lewis Hamilton, Russell braked earlier, turned later, and "carrie[d] more speed through the corner and exiting it."